How to Divide with Decimals in Excel: 5 Suitable Examples

 =QUOTIENT(C5,30)

-• After entering the formula you will notice that cell E5 now shows the average sales of products per day in integer form.
-Notice that the output is in integer form because products like TV, AC, and Cable can’t be in fractions or decimals.
+• After entering the formula, you will notice that cell E5 now shows the average daily product sales in integer form.
+The output is in integer form because products like TV, AC, and Cable can’t be in fractions or decimals.

-• Now drag the Fill handle to cell E8.
-Then you will notice that the range of cells now shows the output is in integer form.
+• Drag the Fill handle to cell E8.
+Notice that the range of cells now shows the output is in integer form.

 how to divide in excel with decimals